uadmin/uadmin/docs/tutorial/part2.rst

 .. image:: assets/registerinlinetodo.png

 Tada!
 The parent model TODO is now included in the Category submodel as shown above.
 You can go to Friends and Items models and it will display the same result.

-**Why do we use Register inlines?** We use them to show that the field of a model is related to another model as long as there is a foreign key specified.